RaunoArike/Quiz-Game-App/repository-template/docs/agendas/week4.md

 ## Development Details -continuation-
 -Check Style
--Other points from a few weeks ago- code review, testing and test coverage, definition of done
+-Other points from a few weeks ago- code review, testing and test coverage, definition of done -Contributing with quiz questions/activities to the activity bank, including images

 ## Action Points for next week
 -Buddy Check review